wolfospealain/apt-task/README.md

   -i, --install         install/complete installation of task and/or
                         metapackage packages
-  -r, --remove          safely remove task and/or metapackage packages --remove-independents
-                        caution: remove packages not in metapackages or tasks --remove-configurations
+  -r, --remove          safely remove task and/or metapackage packages --remove-outsiders    caution: remove orphan and independent packages --remove-configurations
-                        remove configuration files left from removed packages -l, --list            list installed tasks and metapackages -a, --available       list all available tasks and metapackages -s, --show            show task and/or metapackage packages installed, available, and overlapping.
+                        delete configuration files left from removed packages -l, --list            list installed tasks and metapackages -a, --available       list all available tasks and metapackages -s, --show            show task and/or metapackage packages installed, available, and overlapping.
-  -R, --report          default: report on installed tasks and metapackages -o, --report-orphans  report on orphan packages from not installed tasks or
+  -R, --report          default: report on installed tasks and metapackages -o, --report-orphans  report on orphan packages from tasks or metapackages
-                        metapackages
+                        not installed
   -v, --version         display version and exit --setup               install to Linux destination path (default:
                         /usr/local/bin)